beyond-sharepoint/sp-angular-webpack/README.md

 TODO:

- -[ ] Figure out growth in app.bundle.js
+ -[ ] Support transferrable objects in HostWebProxy for large uploads/downloads -[ ] Figure out growth in app.bundle.js
  -[ ] Better debugging experience? (really a bable/webpack thing. maybe document local vars are  off of context_)
 - [ ] Finish Samples (And a few new ones, PDF generation...)